heitzmann/gdstk/docs/gettingstarted.rst

 Layer and Datatype
 ==================

-All shapes in the GDSII format are tagged with 2 properties: layer and data type (or text type in the case of :class:`gdstk.Label`).
+All shapes are tagged with 2 properties: layer and data type (or text type in the case of :class:`gdstk.Label`).
 They are always 0 by default, but can be any integer in the range from 0 to 255.

 These properties have no predefined meaning.
-It is up to the system using the GDSII file to chose with to do with those tags.
+It is up to the system using the file to chose with to do with those tags.
 For example, in the CMOS fabrication process, each layer could represent a different lithography level.

 In the example below, a single file stores different fabrication masks in separate layer and data type configurations.